ctufts/startbootstrap-simple-sidebar/README.md

+# This repo is a simple example example using the Start Bootstrap Simple Sidebar.
+When selecting an element from the menu, the element name is printed to the screen.
+For more information on the Simple Sidebar please see the original README below.

 # [Start Bootstrap](http://startbootstrap.com/) - [Simple Sidebar](http://startbootstrap.com/template-overviews/simple-sidebar/)

 [Simple Sidebar](http://startbootstrap.com/template-overviews/simple-sidebar/) is an off canvas sidebar navigation template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).